stablekernel/aqueduct/source/docs/http/request_sink.md

 }
 ```

-A common use of this method is to set up resources that will be shared across isolates or unique persistent connections to remote services.
+A common use of this method is to set up services that will be shared across isolates or unique persistent connections to remote services.
 This method can modify `ApplicationConfiguration` prior to `RequestSink` instances being created.
-This allows resources allocated during this one-time setup method can be accessible by each `RequestSink` instance.
+This allows services allocated during this one-time setup method can be accessible by each `RequestSink` instance.

 For example: